succinctlabs/op-succinct/book/validity/experimental/altda.md

 ## Limitations

-- **Experimental.** The AltDA feature is under active development.
-Configuration keys, feature flags, and on-disk artifacts may change without notice.
 - **Keccak256 commitments only.** Generic commitments (`0x01`) are not supported in this release.
-- **DA server availability assumption.** Proving stalls if the alt-DA server returns no data for a referenced commitment.
-The proposer cannot make progress past an unresolvable commitment.
+- **DA server availability assumption.** Proving stalls if the alt-DA server cannot return data for a referenced commitment.
 - **DA server is outside the op-succinct trust boundary.** Data availability and censorship resistance depend on the alt-DA server operator. op-succinct verifies that retrieved data matches its commitment but cannot force the server to serve data.
-- **Hardcoded HTTP timeout.** Requests to the alt-DA server use a 30s timeout that is not currently configurable.
+- **Hardcoded HTTP timeout.** Requests to the alt-DA server use a fixed 30s timeout.
 - **Standard L1 head logic.** AltDA uses the same L1 head selection as Ethereum DA.
 There is no Blobstream-style finality tracking.

-## OP Succinct Lite

-AltDA support also exists for OP Succinct Lite (fault-proof) mode behind the same `altda` Cargo feature flag.
-Full Lite-mode AltDA documentation will follow.
-See the [OP Succinct Lite (Fault Proofs)](../../fault_proofs/intro.md) section for the base setup.

 ## Where to Go Next

 - [Architecture](../../architecture.md)
+- AltDA also runs in [OP Succinct Lite](../../fault_proofs/intro.md) under the same `altda` feature flag.
 - [Proposer Configuration](../proposer.md)
 - [OP Stack alt-DA reference (`op-alt-da`)](https://github.com/ethereum-optimism/optimism/tree/develop/op-alt-da)